nuxeo/nuxeo/README.md

 # Licensing

-Most of the source code in the Nuxeo Platform is copyright Nuxeo SA and contributors, and licensed under the GNU Lesser General Public License v2.1.
+Most of the source code in the Nuxeo Platform is copyright Nuxeo and contributors, and licensed under the Apache License, Version 2.0.

 See [/licenses](/licenses) and the documentation page [Licenses](http://doc.nuxeo.com/x/gIK7) for details.